 Using 360 Virtual Reality to Capture the Future of Clean Energy

-We’re longtime fans of The Atlantic’s journalism and their innovative approach to storytelling.
-So when their marketing arm, Re:think, asked us to help with a highly technical video project showcasing Siemens’ work to modernize energy systems, we jumped at the opportunity.
-Teaming up with two amazing Re:think producers (Sarah Sherman and Danielle Elliot) we shot for 6 days over a couple weeks in 3 cities across the U.S., marrying our expertise in 360 video production with our skillful use of drone technology.
-Once we finished shooting and the Re:think team shared their interviews, we got to post-produce all of the pieces in this package, adding motion graphics and a custom spatial audio mix for an awesome finished product.
+We’re longtime fans of The Atlantic’s journalism and innovative storytelling approach.
+So when their marketing arm, Re: think, asked us to help with a highly technical video project showcasing Siemens’ work to modernize energy systems, we jumped at the opportunity.
+Teaming up with two amazing Re: think producers (Sarah Sherman and Danielle Elliot), we shot for six days over a couple of weeks in 3 cities across the U.S., marrying our expertise in 360 video production with our skillful use of drone technology.
+Once we finished shooting and the Re: think team shared their interviews, we got to post-produce all of the pieces in this package, adding motion graphics and a custom spatial audio mix for an awesome finished product.